emilybozek/scheduler/README.md

 ## Project Description

-A single-page scheduling app that allows users to create, edit, and delete appointments.
-To create an appointment a user chooses a time, an available interviewer, and inputs their name to book.
-The number of remaining spots for that day updates when a user makes a change to the appointments.
+A single-page React app that allows users to create, edit, and delete interviews.
+Built using Lighthouse Labs boilerplate: https://github.com/lighthouse-labs/scheduler)

 ### Adding an Interview